uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ```
 # Development instructions

-Instructions for the development of this component can be found in the [Open Source repository](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management/blob/main/README.md).
+Instructions for the development of the swiyu Generic Verifier can be found in the [GitHub repository](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management/blob/main/README.md).